Legitimate But Not The Ultimate Formula For A Right Career

-Why do you often see actors, directors, entrepreneurs without university degrees being invited to your graduation program for the Speech?
+Why do you often see actors, directors, entrepreneurs without university degrees being invited to your graduate program for the Speech?
 They couldn’t take the forces of the external parties seriously over their own passion.
 It is very vicious when after going halfway through college students start feeling confused regarding their earlier decision about choosing that particular academic path.

 Now for a better understanding let’s explain the diagram (Source: collected) below.
-As you can already see the 3 yellow circles resemble 3 of situational aspects regarding your profession or the path you want to adopt as a career.
+As you can already see the 3 yellow circles resemble 3 situational aspects regarding your profession or the path you want to adopt as a career.
 The first circle on top resembles your passion for certain things, activities.
-Left circle from the bottom resembles things or activities you are good at, simply your skillset.
+The left circle from the bottom resembles things or activities you are good at, simply your skillset.
 Lastly, the right one resembles the market which pays well for your current activities, simply whether you have a good market waiting for you or not.
-Now the most interesting part begins when you connect yourself to this diagram and see whether your passion & skill set will be supporting you to choose a right career rather than a socially accepted career.
-If A & B exist in your scenario but not the C then you end up as Happy but Poor because C resembles the market which pays for your activities.
-On the other hand, if you don’t get in touch with B which represents your skill set even if you have the passion a market to pay you, it remains just a dream for you and the possibility of that dream turning into reality is nipped in the bud.
+Now the most interesting part begins when you connect yourself to this diagram and see whether your passion & skill set will be supporting you to choose the right career rather than a socially accepted career.
+If A & B exist in your scenario but not C then you end up as Happy but Poor because C resembles the market which pays for your activities.
+On the other hand, if you don’t get in touch with B which represents your skillset even if you have the passion for a market to pay you, it remains just a dream for you, and the possibility of that dream turning into reality is nipped in the bud.
 And the most interesting scenario is when you have both B and C but not A and this sort of intersection has started appearing across the local corporate environment where even talented individuals are becoming less motivated despite being paid well.
-And it’s a paradox where you have been given the privilege of having an extravagant lifestyle but at the end of the day you find your life stuck in a loop.
+And it’s a paradox where you have been given the privilege of having an extravagant lifestyle but at the end of the day, you find your life stuck in a loop.

-Lastly, you should not dwell around for motivation,rather a few tools like the venn diagram may provide legitimate inspiration but the core condition of it is to believe in yourself & have the right amount of dedication for your passion.
+Lastly, you should not dwell around for motivation, rather a few tools like the Venn diagram may provide legitimate inspiration but the core condition of it is to believe in yourself & have the right amount of dedication for your passion.
 Still, tools like this are never the end of the world if your motivation from within is bigger than any other influence against your dream.